 If you’re on serious time constraint, you can visit the Dolmabahçe palace in 1 hour and see a lot.
 If you have more time, you can explore the grounds of the Topkapi palace for hours on end.
 You easily get lost walking from room to room and a visit can take up anywhere from 2 to 6 hours!

 Have you been to Istanbul?
 Did you visit the Topkapi palace?
-Which of the two palaces would you visit if you had limited time?
+Which of these two palaces in Istanbul would you visit if you had limited time?
 Let me know in the comment section below.